 - 1 baguette, sliced on the bias

 - Extra-virgin olive oil

 - Kosher salt and freshly ground black pepper

 - 1/2 cup diced roasted red peppers

 - 1/2 capers

-- zest of one lemon
+- Lemon zest

 - Meanwhile, heat vegetable oil in a small skillet over med-high heat until shimmering.
 Pat capers dry with paper towels, add to skillet (they should be just covered with oil) and fry until lightly browned and they open like flowers, about 1-2 minutes.
 Drain on paper towels.